 — Faustin Dokui is completing a doctorate in animal resource management at the University of Abomey-Calavi in Benin.

-Watch a 3-minute video about Faustin’s project:
+Watch a 3-minute video about Faustin’s project from 2022:

 The origin of humankind: interactions among scientific, biblical and African cultural perspectives

 Understanding the origins of humankind and our place in the cosmos has been one of society’s big questions since ancient times.
 The debate about whether Christianity and biological evolution are compatible is well known but in Africa, there are also cultural perspectives on these big questions.

 In Mali, the Dogon are an ethnic people group with their own languages, religious beliefs and knowledge about the cosmos.
 According to Dogon creation mythology, the god Ama created all matter in the universe.
 Today, some Dogon have become Christians or Muslims.